 But this forgets about something huge: serving size.

 Espresso shots only come in 1.5-2oz servings, but black coffee is usually consumed via 8-16oz servings.
 So, yes, espresso is far stronger than black coffee by ounce… but people don’t drink very much of it.

 But Here’s What People Actually Get Right

-Despite a lot of wrong, people do get one thing right…
+Despite a lot of wrongs, people do get one thing right…

 Espresso can hit you a lot faster than black coffee.